rockstor/rockstor-doc/nfs_ops.rst

 Delete NFS export
 ^^^^^^^^^^^^^^^^^

-In the webui, click on the *Storage* tab to enter the main Storage view.
+In the web-ui, click on the *Storage* tab to enter the main Storage view.
 Now click on *NFS Exports* in the left sidebar to enter *NFS Exports* view.
 In the displayed table of nfs exports, click on the **trash** icon of corresponding export to delete as shown below.